Fun With Diffusion Models!

 Chandler Inpainted

 Now, we will replicate the procedure from the previous section, but this time we will guide the projection using a text prompt.
 This approach goes beyond merely projecting onto the natural image manifold by incorporating language for additional control.
-All we need to do is replace the prompt "a high-quality photo"
+All we need to do is replace the prompt "a high-quality photo" with one of the precomputed prompts we provide.

 Here are some examples: